ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ### NAT Hole Punching

-A number of fixes and improvements to NAT hole punching have been implemented in go-libp2p which should help improve the reliability of IPFS nodes in the wild
+A number of fixes and improvements to [NAT hole punching](https://blog.ipfs.tech/2022-01-20-libp2p-hole-punching/) have been implemented in go-libp2p which should help improve the reliability of IPFS nodes in the wild.

+> **Note:** NAT traversal in browsers is different from NAT traversal in the rest of the network.
+Browsers use [ICE with STUN servers for WebRTC NAT traversal](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Protocols#ice), while non-browser libp2p peers use [Circuit Relay v2](https://docs.libp2p.io/concepts/nat/circuit-relay-v2/) and [DCUtR](https://docs.libp2p.io/concepts/nat/dcutr/).

 ### js-libp2p Amino DHT Bootstrapper